T1A0R3S2H/Basic-Image-Processing-GUI/README.md

 ## Features

 - Open an image file.
-- Perform various image processing operations such as blurring, unblurring, transparency meter, erosion, dilation, and more.
+- Perform various image processing operations such as blurring, unblurring, transparency, erosion, dilation, and more.
 - Display histograms for the loaded image.
 - Apply filters like summation and derivative.